 On the other hand, symptoms of type 2 diabetes usually do not show up until individuals are in their 40s or older.
 Additionally, the signs and symptoms typically develop slowly in years.
 In fact, since the symptoms are mild at first, the condition tends to go unnoticed and undiagnosed for many years until they face a pressing, related concern, such as blurry vision or wounds that do not heal.

-For the most part, the management of type 1 and type 2 diabetes remain the same, but may require different medications.
+For the most part, the management of type 1 and type 2 diabetes remains the same but may require different medications.

 What are the Medications for Types 1 Diabetes?